ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/ea-first.md

 (KP) is presented.

 The KP is a common NP-hard problem and could be categorised as an resource allocation problem.
-Herein, we will address the 0-1 version of the KP, i.e. objects cannot be divided into fragments.
+Herein, we will address the 0-1 variant of the KP, i.e. objects cannot be divided into fragments.
 As a result, given an item, it can be included into the knapsack (1) or not (0).